 Meet Trainer Shani Amiel

 Born in Israel, Shani became an esthetician in 1999 and began doing facials.
 It wasn’t long before she started her own business.
 Shani was the first person in the San Fernando Valley to become a Certified Lavish Lashes® Specialist.
-She has been with Lavish Lashes® for eight years and has been a trainer since August 2012.
+She has been a trainer since August 2012.

 Q: Why did you choose Lavish Lashes® to get your training?